This section describes how to customize your AtoM application to the specific requirements of your own institution or network.

 Note that the visibility of these elements can also be controlled via the “Default page elements” settings, described below.

 Default page elements¶

 This section allows administrators to enable or disable certain page elements.
 Unless they have been overridden by a specific theme, these settings will be used site-wide.

 Checked boxes will display the corresponding element and unchecked boxes will hide the element.
-The logo, site title, site description, and language menu all appear as part of the AtoM header bar:
+The logo, site title, and site description all appear as part of the AtoM header bar:

 AtoM ships with default page templates for viewing and editing archival descriptions, authority records, and archival institutions.
 For more information on the standards on which these templates are based, see Descriptive standards.

 The “Name” column shows the types of entities that are described in AtoM: “Archival descriptions”, “Authority records” and “Archival institutions”.
 Drop-down menus of descriptive standards for each are provided under the “Value” column.
 Administrators may select one for each entity using the drop-down menus.

 Once changes have been saved, records on the site will be able to be edited and viewed in the templates that have been selected.

 User interface labels¶